dumbmatter/fakeIndexedDB/README.md

 };
 ```

-When importing individual classes directly (like `var IDBKeyRange = require("fake-indexeddb/lib/FDBKeyRange");` above), variable names of all the objects are like the normal IndexedDB ones except with F replacing I, e.g. `FDBIndex` instead of `IDBIndex`.
+When importing individual classes directly (like `var IDBKeyRange = require("fake-indexeddb/lib/FDBKeyRange");` above), file names of all the objects are like the normal IndexedDB ones except with F replacing I, e.g. `FDBIndex` instead of `IDBIndex`.

 ## Quality